-The word Consciencism was coined by President Kwame Nkrumah of Ghana and Co-President of Guinea, in a small book named, ‘Consciencism, Philosophy and Ideology of Decolonization’, first published in 1964.
+The word Consciencism was coined by President Kwame Nkrumah of Ghana and Co-President of Guinea, in a small book named, ‘Consciencism: Philosophy, and Ideology of Decolonization’, first published in 1964.
 The word Consciencism is a construct of the word conscience and the suffix ism.
 For our purposes, the root word, conscience, can be defined as, ‘the capacity and urge to distinguish right from wrong as a guide to human activity’.
-The suffix ism, in this instance is, ‘the theory, practice and philosophy of that to which it pertains’.
-Accordingly, Consciencism is, “The theory, practice and philosophy of distinguishing right from wrong as a guide to human action.”
+The suffix ‘ism’, in this instance, is, ‘the theory, practice, and philosophy of that to which it pertains’.
+Accordingly, Consciencism is, “The theory, practice, and philosophy of distinguishing right from wrong as a guide to human action.”

-For more than six decades Pan-Africanists have been analyzing, constructing, dissecting and categorizing the moral, social, economic and political implications of Consciencism.
+For more than six decades Pan-Africanists have been analyzing, constructing, dissecting, and categorizing the moral, social, economic, and political implications of Consciencism.
 Over these years we have listed and defined ethical rules, determined tools of analysis, clarified objectives, and identified the component parts of Consciencism.
 Notwithstanding our studies, the practical experiences of African people demonstrate that Consciencism is more than the sum of its theoretical component parts.

-Consciencism is more than the sum of its aspects because it is living ideology manifesting in various forms around the world and throughout time.
+Consciencism is more than the sum of its aspects because it is a living ideology manifesting in various forms around the world and throughout time.
 Over the last 117 years alone African Philosophy has been called; Garveyism, Race First, Nkrumahism, Nkrumahism-Tureism, Cabralism, Lumumbaism, The Third Universal Theory, Africanism, Black Consciousness, Black Power, Pan-Africanism, African Internationalism, African Nationalism and Black Nationalism.
 To us these are but a few of the many expressions of Consciencism.
-All of these expressions of African philosophy and ideology are partial theories that express connected, entangled and interrelated aspects of Consciencism.
+All of these expressions of African philosophy and ideology are partial theories that express connected, entangled, and interrelated aspects of Consciencism.
 Consciencism concerns all aspects of African life.

-African people have always had some philosophy and the ethical principles of Consciencism, (egalitarianism, humanism and collectivism) are traceable to the philosophical principles of early communal African life.
+African people have always had some philosophy and the ethical principles of Consciencism, (egalitarianism, humanism, and collectivism) are traceable to the philosophical principles of early communal African life.
 More important is the recognition that Consciencism is not a complete system of thought.
 Consciencism cannot be completed because its dynamic nature is permanently engaged in the process of becoming.
 Consciencism lives, changes, adopts, adapts, develops and, like all other philosophies, is partial.
-As a partial theory that is permanently becoming, Consciencism incorporates emergent understandings, technologies and principles and applies them in service to African People.
-The differences between Consciencism and all other partial theories is that it speaks primarily to the African Personality, addresses questions that arise from the African reality and accepts itself as a partial theory eternally becoming.
+As a partial theory that is permanently becoming, Consciencism incorporates emergent understandings, technologies, and principles and applies them in service to African People.
+The difference between Consciencism and all other partial theories is that it speaks primarily to the African Personality, addresses questions that arise from the African reality and accepts itself as a partial theory eternally becoming.

 This philosophy of conscience does not claim or seek to answer all questions once and for all.
 Consciencism cannot be fixed in space or frozen in time.
-Instead Consciencism must be understood as a dynamic continuum, connecting the past to the future in space, through us in the active moment (time).
+Instead, Consciencism must be understood as a dynamic continuum, connecting the past to the future in space, through us in the active moment (time).

 Thought In Action